What's this all about?

 - How does this site work?

-So, let's begin with the first.
-My name is Denis Savenko, my nickname is ZZa, you can meet it on StackOverflow and other websites.
-And answering the question in advance, it is not an abbreviation or something, just letters, which are the closest to my left hand when it is on a keyboard :-) I am originally from Omsk, Russia, it is a city in Western Siberia with very cold and long winters, so as you can see I am used to challenges from my very birthday.
-Now I live in Vienna, Austria.
+So, let's start with the first.
+My name is Denis Savenko, my nickname is ZZa, you can meet it on StackOverflow and some other platforms.
+And answering the question in advance, it is not an abbreviation or something, just three letters, which were the closest to my left hand when it was on my keyboard :-) I am originally from Omsk, Russia, it is a city in Western Siberia with very cold and long winters, so as you can see I am used to challenges from my very birthday.
+And currently I live in Vienna, Austria.

-I graduated from Omsk State University, the faculty of Computer Sciences in 2010, though my passion for technology started many years before that.
-I was lucky enough to be born in a family where there was a computer since early 90-s (this is a very rare occasion for my home town), and even though my parents did not allow me to use it for a long time at once, I managed to nurture big interest of it in myself.
+I graduated from Omsk State University, the faculty of Computer Sciences in 2010, though my passion for technologies started many years before that.
+I was lucky enough to be born in a family where there was a computer since early 90-s (this is a very rare occasion for my home town), and even though my parents did not allow me to use it for a long time at once, as I was a child, I managed to nurture big interest of it anyway.

-I started my career as an ISP network administrator the days I was studying in the university.
-I was in charge of maintaining stability of a network of about 1000 customers' organizations.
-Those days I introduced myself to *nix-like operation systems such as FreeBSD and Red Hat Linux (because our gateway servers were powered by them).
-Although, being a system and a network administrator did not last long for me - after two years I decided to change my career and became a software developer.
+Back in the days I was studying in the university, I started my career as an ISP network administrator.
+There I was in charge of maintaining stability of a network of about 1000 customers' organizations.
+Those days I first time introduced myself to *nix-like operation systems such as FreeBSD and Red Hat Linux professionally (because our gateway servers were powered by them).
+However, being a system and a network administrator did not last long for me - after two years I decided to change my career path and became a software developer with a focus on data and databases.